teachjanderson/surfs_up/README.md

 # Surfs Up #

 # Overview and Purpose #
-This analysis made use of VS Code, SQLite, and PostgresSQL databases to analyze weather trends.
-These queries provided temperature and precipitation trends for the city of Oahu.
-An investor is interested in creating a Surf and Ice Cream shop.
-Using the weather analysis, the investor will determine if temperature and precipitation trends will create variance in the shop remaining open during the months of June and December.
-Ideally, the investor is interested in the shop remaining open and sustainable year-round.
-The following analysis reports on these weather trends.
+Using VSCode, SQLite, and PostgresSQL databases, this analysis examined weather trends.
+Querying data provided temperature and precipitation trends for the city of Oahu.
+Interested in creating a Surf and Ice Cream shop, an investor requested temperature and precipitation trends to determine if the shop could remain open during the months of June and December.

 # Results #